nicolinilr/Tic-Tac-Toe/README.md

 * React Javascript Framework

 ## Setup
-To run, execute `npm start' from the project directory.
+To run, execute `npm start` from the project directory.
 The app will launch in your default web-browser.
 To play, click on a square to place the next player's mark in that spot.